Annapolis Royal, Nova Scotia

-Be pampered at one of the luxurious historic inns and B&B's, or relax in comfortable motels or cozy cottages.
+Be pampered at one of the luxurious historic inns and bed & breakfasts in the area, or relax in a comfortable motel or cozy cottages.

 Where to Eat in Annapolis Royal

-Restaurants serve fresh local seafood, scrumptious desserts, and specialty dishes made from produce grown in the Annapolis Valley.
-You can enjoy laid back meals at a family-friendly pub, hearty breakfasts and fresh lunches at cozy cafes, or casual dining options with spectacular views of the waterfront and North Mountain.
+Discover restaurants that serve fresh local seafood and specialty dishes made from produce grown in the Annapolis Valley.
+Enjoy laid back meals at a family-friendly pub, hearty breakfasts and lunches at cozy cafes, or casual dining options with spectacular views of the waterfront and North Mountain.

 Annapolis Royal Attractions

-- The award-winning Annapolis Royal Historic Gardens have been recognized as a “Top 5 North American Garden Worth Traveling For.”
+- The award-winning Annapolis Royal Historic Gardens has been recognized as a “Top 5 North American Garden Worth Traveling For.”

 - The Annapolis Royal Farmers' and Traders' Market has run for over 35 years and is been one of the largest outdoor markets in Nova Scotia, operating rain or shine.
 It features everything from fresh fruit and vegetables to hand-made soaps locally-roasted coffees, delicious sausages, quilts and linens, wood and leather crafts, jewellery, antiques, vintage clothing, and so much more!
 The Winter Farmers' Market, located at the Historic Gardens, makes Annapolis Royal one of the few rural Nova Scotian communities with a year-round farmers' market.